Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Preliminaries

 \subsection{LWE/LWR PKE using lattices}

-Several NIST PQC candidates rely on the Learning With Error (LWE) problem over lattices and its variant the Learning With Rounding (LWR).
-They rely on the Luybashevsky-Peikert-Regev (LPR) framework \cite{10.1007/978-3-642-13190-5_1}, described in Algorithm \ref{alg:lpr}.
+Several NIST PQC candidates rely on the Learning With Error (LWE) problem on lattices and its variant the Learning With Rounding (LWR).
+They are based on the Luybashevsky-Peikert-Regev (LPR) framework \cite{10.1007/978-3-642-13190-5_1}, described in Algorithm \ref{alg:lpr}.
+The error distribution on a set $\mathcal{K}$ for LPR is indicated by $\chi(\mathcal{K})$.
+It can be deterministically computed from a seed $r$, in this case it will be denoted by $\chi(r,\mathcal{K})$.

 The \Enco function is a compression function.
-It corresponds for a parameter $d$ to a mapping of elements of $\Z_2^d$ to $\Z_q$.
-The \Deco function performs a mapping of elements of $\Z_q$ to $\Z_2^d$.
+It corresponds for a parameter $d$ to a mapping of elements of $\Z_{2^d}$ to $\Z_q$.
+The function \Deco performs a mapping of elements of $\Z_q$ to $\Z_{2^d}$.
 They use the rounding to the nearest integer denoted by $\nint{\cdot}$.
-They are often defined as follows:
+When applied to a matrix or a vector or a polynomial, these functions are applied separately on each coefficient of the matrix, vector, or polynomial.
+This rule applies to matrix and vector of polynomials, these functions are applied separately on the coefficients of the polynomials.
+They are defined as follows:

-We can also use a quadrant representation to illustrate the effect of the \Deco function as seen in Figure \ref{fig:deco}.
-For instance, in Figure \ref{subfig:quad2}, if the input of \Deco is between $\frac{3q}{8}$ and $\frac{q}{8}$, it will be mapped to $01$.
+We can also use a sector representation to illustrate the effect of the \Deco function as seen in Figure \ref{fig:deco}.
+The possible inputs are represented as positions on the circle boundary, with values ranging from $0$ to $q\equiv0$ counterclockwise.
+As the output depends on which interval the input is part of, the interval is drawn as a sector of the circle, and the sector is labelled with its corresponding output.
+For example, in Figure \ref{subfig:quad2}, if the input of \Deco is between $\frac{q}{8}$ and $\frac{3q}{8}$, it will be mapped to $01$.